 Orange County Bureau Chief, NBC4

-Vikki Vargas has been a reporter with the NBC4 news team for more than 35 years.
-Based in Orange County, she is the Bureau Chief responsible for gathering and covering the region’s major news stories weekdays for the NBC4 News at 11 a.m., 4 p.m.
+Vikki Vargas, Orange County Bureau Chief, NBC4, has been a reporter with the NBC4 news team for more than 35 years.
+Vargas is responsible for gathering and covering the region’s major news stories weekdays for the NBC4 News at 11 a.m., 4 p.m.
 5 p.m. and 6 p.m.
-Recognized for her versatility and journalistic integrity, Vargas has covered a number of national and international stories for the station.
+Recognized for her versatility and journalistic integrity, she has covered a number of national and international stories for the station.
 She has won numerous awards including the OC Press Club, LA Area Emmy and a Lifetime Achievement Award from the National Hispanic Media Coalition.
 She was recognized with the Vision & Visionaries Award from Cal State Fullerton, her alma mater.
 Vargas, with the station, established the ‘NBC4-Vikki Vargas Scholarship,’ granted to a Cal State Fullerton journalism student annually.

 CONFERENCE ON BUSINESS & ETHICS HONOREES